pavoltravnik/maxims-of-law/maxims-of-law.md

 Privatum incommodum publico bono peusatur.
 Private inconvenience is made up for by public benefit.

-Privilegium est beneficium personale et extinguitur cum person .
+Privilegium est beneficium personale et extinguitur cum persona.
 A privilege is a personal benefit and dies with the person.
 3 Buls.
 8.

 Privilegium est quasi privata lex.
 A privilege is, as it were, a private law.
 2 Buls.
 8.